-The images below are mostly from two areas: the weekly market at Chencha, about 35 km from ArbaMinch, and the daily fish market located on the shores of Lake Awasa (also called Awassa or Hawassa).
+The images below are mostly from two areas: the weekly market at Chencha, about 35 km from ArbaMinch, and the daily fish market located on Lake Awasa (also called Awassa or Hawassa).

-The Chencha market is held only on Thursdays and was quite busy when we showed up in mid-afternoon.
-People mostly from the Dorze ethnic group were there to buy, sell or barter goods and there were also many little shops to explore.
-I was quite pleased to discover that it had everything I like to see.
+The Chencha market is held only on Thursdays and was quite busy when we showed up in the mid-afternoon.
+People mostly from the Dorze ethnic group were there to buy, sell or barter goods, and there were also many little shops to explore.
+I was pleased to discover that it had everything I like to see.

-After a quick stop at two very colorful barber shops, we spent a little time in a charming local bar that seemed to belong to an older lady who was being helped by her granddaughter.
+After a quick stop at two very colorful barber shops, we spent a little time in a charming local bar that seemed to belong to an older lady who her granddaughter was helping.
 The older lady was happy to have us around.
-She and her few customers (it was still a bit early in the day for a cocktail) were eager to demonstrate their dance skills, which obviously none of us were able to imitate, much to her delight.
+She and her few customers (it was still a bit early in the day for a cocktail) were eager to demonstrate their dance skills, which obviously none of us could imitate, much to her delight.

-At the local eatery few doors down, many young ladies were working in the kitchen, a few of them making “injera” bread, a large, spongy in texture, a flatbread that is a staple of Ethiopian cuisine.
-The textured walls, the smoke from the kitchen fire, and the steam coming from the warm bread made the place look dreamlike.
+At the local eatery a few doors down, many young ladies were working in the kitchen, a few making “injera” bread, a large, spongy texture flatbread, a staple of Ethiopian cuisine.
+The textured walls, the smoke from the kitchen fire, and the steam from the warm bread made the place look dreamlike.

-One can also enjoy the fresh fish right on the premises as there are a number of food stalls ready to cook it in many different ways.
-Grilled fish and fish soup seemed the most popular, at least at this time of the day.
-Here again, frail-looking bamboo walls and a lot of smoke from nearby grilles made some of the indoor stalls look beautiful, but breathing could be difficult.
+One can also enjoy the fresh fish right on the premises as several food stalls are ready to cook it in many different ways.
+Grilled fish and fish soup seemed the most popular at this time of the day.
+Here again, frail-looking bamboo walls and a lot of smoke from nearby grilles made some indoor stalls look beautiful, but breathing could be difficult.
 It is probably better to stay outside to enjoy your early morning fish (and maybe share it with the storks or an eager monkey)!

 What a treat,